PhD | Post-doc

 Post-Doctoral Fellow

 Reshma joined the lab in 2021 as a SERB-NPDF fellow.
 She is interested in exploring the sensory ecology of stingless bees, especially from the perspective of their foraging strategies and the underlying neuronal mechanisms.
 She did her PhD from IISc Bangalore on the neurophysiology of hippocampal place cells through modelling studies, followed by a brief stint as a bridging post-doc there, where she studied rodent behaviour using in-vivo electrophysiology.
 Here, she worked on the neuronal basis of caste systems and vision in Tetragonula iridipennis.
-She is currently working as a DST-Postdoctoral fellow in NCBS.
+She later worked as a DST-Postdoctoral fellow in NCBS.

 Dr. Aditya Ghoshal